Lauren-McMullen/PokemonWebApp/README.md

 to better suit CPSC 304 project requirements), highlighting some key behaviours that a player would use while interacting with the game.
-The purpose of this application is to monitor trainers’ progress (including collected pokémon, badges earned, items collected, and gym battle records) and the development of their pokémon (such as levels and evolutions).
+The purpose of this application is to monitor trainers’ progress (including collected pokémon, badges earned, items collected, and gym battle records) and the development of their pokémon (such as levels and evolutions).f

 ### Project Timeline  ###